liuyinz/binky.el/README.md

 - `binky-delete` : delete existed position from records
 - `binky-jump`   : jump to position in records
 - `binky-binky`  : one command to rule all.
 With `C-u` prefix, keep editing untill quit
+- `binky-margin-mode`  : toggle to enable or disable margin indicator feature
+- `binky-auto-toggle`  : toggle to enable or disable auto-mark feature

 ## Customization